 boolean

-indicating if the original output of dbscan should be returned in the output (TRUE
+indicating whether the original output of dbscan should be returned in the output (TRUE

 by default, see Value).- ...